JohanBendz/com.philips.hue.zigbee/README.md

 ## Release notes:

+### v1.5.1

+Added support for:
+- Hue Signe Floor Light - White and Color Ambiance

+New features:
+- Duration functionality added to units that support hue, saturation and temperature

+Changes:
+- Hue Motion Sensor, fine tuning of reporting will hopefully make the device work better
+- Hue Outdoor Sensor, fine tuning of reporting will hopefully make the device work better

+Fixes:
+- N/A

 ### v1.5.0
 The Philips Hue Zigbee app and project has been transferred from Sebastian Johansson to Johan Bendz